 TERRORISM expert Greg Barton is informed by 27 years’ expertise in Islamic political thought and movements.

-He has no simple, easy answer on why teenager Numan Haider was apparently radicalised and stabbed two police officers before he was fatally shot in front of Endeavour Hills police station on 23 September 2014.
+He has no simple, easy answer on what might have stopped radicalised teenager Numan Haider from stabbing two police officers – and then being fatally shot – in front of Endeavour Hills police station on 23 September 2014.

 “There’s a risk in everything we do, including not doing something.”